CidSantiago/CidSantiago/README.md

 ### Welcome to my Repository! 👋 Don't mind the mess, i wasn't expecting visitors! 🤣

-I am a Data Scientist at Instituto Atlantico, here in Fortaleza!
-I was a Junior Data Scientist at Secretaria de Saude do Estado do Ceará (Ceará's Health Department) and a Data Scientist at Ministerio Público do Ceará.:)
+I am a Analytics Engineer at quintoAndar!
+I was a Junior Data Scientist at Secretaria de Saude do Estado do Ceará (Ceará's Health Department) and a Data Scientist at Instituto Atlantico.:)

 🔭 My main language is python, but, as you can see, at college I had some experience with Java, C, R, MATLAB/Octave, Verilog...